nikerla/vc-content/Pages/features/nopcommerce-migration.md

                     <span class="title">Take advantage of powerful eCommerce Platform</span>
                     <span class="descr">
                         NopCommerce is great product for starting a new store.
-However once you have a successful store that requires high scalabiility or extensive integration it will become not so simple to manage.
+However once you have a successful store that requires high scalability or extensive integration it will become not so simple to manage.
 Virto Commerce was designed to be easily customized and extended.
 It has features to implemented both B2C and B2B type of stores and will easily scale to handle thousands of products and millions of orders.
                     </span>
                 </li>